xsuite/xfields/docs/apireference.rst

 API reference
 =============

-This is the API reference
+The API of the Xfield library is documented in the following sections:

 .. toctree::
    :maxdepth: 2